Latest Update: Sunday, February 24, 2008

 Over time, the S.P. had 440 "Moguls", ("M" Class) Locomotives !
 They were second, in sheer numbers, only to the "C" Class 2-8-0's!
 They could be found all over the system, performing yeoman duty such as in switching service, on peddler freights, and even on occasion in helper service!
 They were that popular !

-Our plans include modeling her with a 90-C-2 Tender which she received around 1952, as you see here.
+We modeled her with a 90-C-2 Tender which she received around 1952, as you see here.

 • GPM-1744-1 - Pre 1946